 Do you try and prevent what you think is going to happen by doing something to make yourself safe?
 (Safety behaviours).
 For instance, lying down if you think you’re going to faint or scanning your body for evidence of something being wrong, or even calling an ambulance because you believe you are in imminent danger.

 Unfortunately, all these behaviours are unhelpful (albeit some temporary relief) and just keeps the fear and panic going.
 By avoiding, escaping or preventing panic attacks it is likely that:

-• you will never find out that the perceived danger was imagined.
+• you will not find out that the perceived danger was imagined.

-• you could lose confidence in your ability to cope independently.
+• it’s possible that you could lose confidence in your ability to cope independently in some situations.